 Do figures related to Railways find mention in Annual Financial Statement or are they part of only Railway budget?

-The Budget of the Indian Railways is presented separately to Parliament and dealt with separately.
-But the receipts and expenditure of the Railways form part of the Consolidated Fund of India and the figures relating to them are included in the ‘Annual Financial Statement’.
+Until 2016 (for 92 years), the budget of the Indian Railways was presented separately to Parliament and dealt with separately.
+Even then the receipts and expenditure of the Railways formed part of the Consolidated Fund of India and the figures relating to them are included in the ‘Annual Financial Statement’.

 Vote on Account